GS9: Background

 On June 3, 2014, Shmurda was arrested and charged with felony criminal possession of a weapon.
-Police claim they saw him flashing the gun in an apartment and when they went to investigate, he tried to hide it in a couch.
+Police claim they saw him flashing the firearm in an apartment and when they went to investigate, he tried to hide it in a couch.
 He was set free on $10,000 bail.
-On December 17, 2014, police arrested Shmurda and 14 others, including his brother Javese and his fellow GS9 label-mate Rowdy Rebel.
-Police charged Shmurda with conspiracy to commit murder, reckless endangerment, and drug and gun possession; charges against the others included murder, attempted murder, assault, and drug dealing.
+On December 17, 2014, police arrested Shmurda, charging him with conspiracy to commit murder, reckless endangerment, and drug and gun possession; charges against the others included murder, attempted murder, assault, and drug dealing.
 Shmurda pleaded not guilty and was held on $2 million bail.

 Record label

 GS9 also release music under GS9 Records.
 The label is independent and was founded in 2012, however when Shmurda and Rowdy Rebel signed with Epic Records in 2014.
 Epic went on to distribute for GS9 up until the beginning of 2022 when GS9 ended their distribution partnership with Epic, in favor of self-distributing without the help of Epic or any other record label.
 GS9’s first release after leaving Epic was Shmurda’s single “They Don’t Know”.
 The one exclusion is Rebel, as he now has a full deal with Epic Records and Sony Music Entertainment.
-However, Shmurda no longer has ties with Epic.
+However, Shmurda parted ways with Epic in March 2022.
 Shmurda’s last official release under Epic was his song “Shmoney” featuring Quavo and Rebel.